Why is interoperability important in healthcare

 Healthcare data interoperability supports the critical process of clinical decision-making, enabling better monitoring of disease patterns and more effective implementation of health strategies.
 By integrating data from varied sources, healthcare professionals are presented with a comprehensive patient picture, thus contributing to significant improvements in health at both individual and community levels.

 Evidence-based care greatly benefits from interoperability, as the accurate and up-to-date exchange of information ensures health providers offer the most effective treatments.
-This way, interoperability is a backbone to our health systems, supporting the drive towards evolving patient needs and expectations.
+This way, interoperability is the backbone of our health systems, supporting the drive toward evolving patient needs and expectations.

 FHIR Data and Integration in Healthcare Interoperability